Skip to content

 At any given time, an FX artist could be working on things like destruction, fire, liquids, smoke, and particle simulations.
 They also could be adding hair to a character or creating footsteps in the snow.
 They will often work alongside the animators and modelers to ensure the natural movement and interaction with colliding FX elements.

-vfx pipeline fx simulationFX explosion by student Ivan as part of the Houdini FX Course.
+vfx pipeline fx simulationFX explosion by student Ivan as part of the FX Foundations course.
 Read more about FX & Simulation: What does an FX artist do?

 11. Lighting and rendering